Business Guide5 April 20268 min read

 Share this article

-Track customers, record daily entries, auto-calculate monthly bills, and send payment reminders — all for free.
+Track customers and suppliers, record daily entries, auto-calculate FAT-based rates and monthly bills, and send payment reminders — all free in the app.